ophub/amlogic-s9xxx-armbian/README.md

 armbian-ddbr
 ```

-According to the prompt, enter `b` to perform system backup, and enter `r` to perform system recovery.
+Following the prompt, enter `b` to perform a system backup or `r` to perform a system recovery.

 ### Compile the kernel in Armbian